AdobeDocs/experience-manager-learn.en/help/cloud-service/developing/extensibility/content-fragments/overview.md

 ## Develop an extension

-Follow the steps outlined below to learn how generate, develop, and deploy an AEM Content Fragment Console extension for AEM as a Cloud Service.
+Follow the steps outlined below to learn how to generate, develop, and deploy an AEM Content Fragment Console extension for AEM as a Cloud Service.

 <div class="columns is-multiline">
     <!-- Create Adobe Developer Project -->